Safely Dispose of Computers & Devices

 Would You Post EVERYTHING?

-Look at it this way: would you print everything out and past it on a public bulletin board for anyone to see?
+Look at it this way: would you print everything out and post it on a public bulletin board for anyone to see?

 You'll want to ensure that the following sorts of data are destroyed before disposing of an old computer or any storage device.

-- records of bills, payments and outstanding loans.
+- Copies or records of bills, payments and outstanding loans.

 Before disposing of a computer, you'll want to ensure that the hard drive no longer contains personal information.